shivendu0407/football-standings-app/README.md

 # The Football-Standings App⚽

-This is a simple web application created using react,html and css which displays the league standings from the major football leagues around the world using a public api.
+This is a simple web application created using react,JavaScript and css which displays the league standings from the major football leagues around the world using a public api.

 ## Installation